azavea/geowave-geomesa-comparative-analysis/docs/report.md

 ###### Entries per tablet server

-The entires per tablet server server show that all entires are on one of the 5 workers, which will dramatically affect performance.
-In order to correct that, we change the split size and compact the table.
+The entires per tablet server server showed that all entires were on one of the 5 workers, which would have dramatically affected performance.
+In order to correct that, we changed the split size and compact the table.

-To get more splits, we execute the following command:
+To get more splits, we executed the following command in the accumulo shell, and then compacted the tables:

 ```
 config -t geowave.geolife_SPATIAL_IDX -s table.split.threshold=100M
-compact -t geowave.geolife_SPATIAL_IDX
 config -t geowave.geolife_SPATIAL_TEMPORAL_IDX_BALANCED_YEAR_POINTONLY -s table.split.threshold=100M
-compact -t geowave.geolife_SPATIAL_TEMPORAL_IDX_BALANCED_YEAR_POINTONLY
 ```

 This gave the following entries per table: